Klimatbyran/garbo/README.md

 Some of the following steps will be performed in parallel and most will be asynchronous.
 If a process is failed it's important to be able to restart it after a new code release so we can iterate on the prompts etc without having to restart the whole process again.

+1. Check if URL is PDF or webpage
-1. Import PDF from URL
+2. Import PDF/webpage from URL
-2. Parse Text
+3. Parse Text
-3. Send text to OpenAI for embeddings
+4. Send text to OpenAI for embeddings
-4. Index vector database with embeddings
+5. Index vector database with embeddings
-5. Build query from prompt together with relevant embeddings
+6. Build query from prompt together with relevant embeddings
-6. Send to LLM
+7. Send to LLM
-7. Verify the results first automatically
+8. Verify the results first automatically
-8. Verify results in Discord channel (separate PR #2)
+9. Verify results in Discord channel (separate PR #2)
-9. Save to Wikidata or other database (not done)
+10. Save to Wikidata or other database (not done)

 ### Get Started